 The Company uses call options, mainly based on the S&P 500, as part of its equity market risk management strategy.
 The Company offers a FIA contract that permits the contract holder to allocate all or a portion of their account value to an equity market component, where interest credited to the contract is linked to index performance, subject to caps set by the Company.
 The contract holders may elect to rebalance index options at renewal dates, typically annually.
-As of each renewal date, the Company has the opportunity to re-price the indexed component by establishing cap rates, subject to minimum guarantees.
-The Company transacts in call options that are correlated to the portfolio allocation decisions of the contract holders, such that the Company is economically hedged with respect to equity returns for the current interest term.
+As of each renewal date, the Company transacts in call options that are correlated to the portfolio allocation decisions of the contract holders, such that the Company is economically hedged with respect to equity returns for the current interest term.
 These derivatives are not designated for hedge accounting.